 Scarborough Beach Park | Pirate Place

-Scarborough Beach Park – The Fun
+Scarborough Beach Park playground

 Scarborough Beach Park is a fully fenced and partly shaded playground made up of two play areas – Railway Place and Pirate Place, complete with themed playground equipment.
-There is also Cotton Tree Forest, within the fenced play area, which is full of gnarled cottonwood trees that offer exciting climbing opportunities for Brisbane Kids.
+There is also a Cotton Tree Forest, within the fenced play area, which is full of gnarled cottonwood trees which offer exciting climbing opportunities for Brisbane Kids.
 This feature takes up a a large portion of the play area and makes this park truly special.

 Railway Place features shelter sheds and picnic tables, a sand-based play area with permanent sand tables and toys, a stationary train with a track running throughout the play space, a climbing net, swings, balancing equipment and more.

-Pirate Place has a boat fort, sheltered area, seesaw and Cotton Tree Forest.
+Pirate Place has a boat fort, sheltered area, seesaw and a Cotton Tree Forest.
 Outside the fenced area are sheltered picnic tables and barbecues which all look over the glorious Scarborough beach.
 Pack the buckets, spades, towels and swimmers as your Brisbane Kids will be begging you for some seaside action.

 Scarborough Beach Park is definitely an area where you can spend a few hours or a whole day.
-The kids can have a play in the playground, ride the bikes or scooters along the Moreton Bay Cycleway, build sand castles, collect shells and paddle on the foreshore, play a game of basketball or peruse the many shops that line Landsborough Avenue.
+The kids can have a play in the playground, ride the bikes or scooters along the Moreton Bay Cycleway, build sandcastles, collect shells and paddle on the foreshore, play a game of basketball or peruse the many shops that line Landsborough Avenue.